V Flower

-The song Goodbye Declaration, composed by Chinozo featuring V Flower became the most viewed VOCALOID song in history, and the most viewed song with lead vocals sung by a voice synthesizer in history, having surpassed 100 million views on YouTube in July of 2021.
+The song Goodbye Sengen, composed by Chinozo and featuring V Flower, was the first Vocaloid song to surpass 100 million views on YouTube in July 2021, and is the second-most viewed Vocaloid song on Youtube.
+It previously held the record of the most viewed Vocaloid song in history on YouTube, before being overtaken by the song Young Girl A composed by Siinamota on March 11th, 2025.

 Development

 V Flower is an androgynous female Japanese vocal with a powerful voice designed to specialize in rock music.
 She debuted in HoneyWorks' song "Inokori Sensei," which was uploaded on April 17, 2014.

 The download version of the original software developed for the Vocaloid 3 engine was released on May 9 and for physical release in the summer of 2014.
 A physical release was later confirmed to be for July 16, 2014.

-Subsequent Releases
+Subsequent releases

 On July 16, 2015, Gynoid Co., Ltd. released a Vocaloid 4 update to V Flower called "V4 Flower".
-The update contained improvements to the overall vocal and included samples enabling compatibility with the vocal 'growl' feature new to that version of the Vocaloid engine.
+The update contained improvements to the overall vocal and included samples enabling compatibility with the vocal "growl" feature new to that version of the Vocaloid engine.

+On April 3, 2020, Flower for Gynoid Talk was released.

 On March 10, 2023, a CeVIO AI voice library for Flower was released, with the name "Ci flower" to reflect the different engine.
+It is a licensed product of Flower, and regarded as her "another if".